 Each country has its own set of guidelines and regulations.
 Keeping track of the differences (both in obligations and submissions requirements) can rapidly turn into a gigantic puzzle.

 International logistics are more complex to streamline, importation regulations may create delays if not understood, and you may need to revise your methodologies to collect samples.
 Planning for supply access and distribution should take place well ahead of the starting point.

 Translation requirements complicate program execution further.
-Every element of the study should be made available in the official language of the state, if only to alleviate risks of legal repercussions.
-Language barriers can result in ambiguous interpretation or plain misunderstandings.
+Every element of the study should be made available in the official language of the state if only to alleviate the risks of legal repercussions.
+Language barriers can result in ambiguous interpretations or plain misunderstandings.